normai/purpleterms/docs/issues.md

 58.5 KB for one beep is too much.
 See variable `sBase64_Beep_Mp3` _<sup><sub><sup>20190325°0751_</sup></sub></sup>.
 An MP3 file around 20 KB should be feasible, perhaps even 10 KB or less.

 ---

+<a name="id20210504o1041"></a>
+issue //20210504°1041 '**Simplify input prompt handling**'
+ - Matter : This is a follow up on finished *[issue 20210502°1121](#id20210502o1121)* 'Input prepended by dollar'.
+Though the bug there is fixed, the topic lingers.
+   I noticed complexities with the prompt handling, which possibly can be reduced.
+   I consider the prompt feature as a very basic one.
+As long as this is not solved cleanly, it makes no sense to put further features on top.
+ - Type : Refactoring.
+ - Status : Open.
+   ܀

+---

+<a name="id20210502o1121"></a>
+issue 20210502°1121 'Input prepended by dollar'
+ - Symptom : Each input is automatically prepended by dollar sign.
+ - Finding : After change 20210502°1111 'XHR', each input line is prefixed '$ ' in order to simulate a prompt.
+This infiltrates the original workflows.
+ - Solution : I removed that dollar sign prefix again.
+Instead, quick'n'dirty, provided a setter setInputPrompt(string), where the user who needs it, can individually prepend the input with some string [fix 20210504°1031].
+ - Note : The additional setter(s) blow up the setter bunch.
+What about some single JSON options object?
+Anyway — This would not save lines on user side, nor in the documentation.
+ - Note : While I am writing setInputPrompt(), I write a setOutputPrompt(). right off, since in I will like to flag output symmetrically to input.
+ - Note : While investigating the other forks, I noticed the prompt being a recurring theme.
+About 5 forks have written prompts, including myself.
+ - Note : I remember my own solution not touching Termjnal, but operating purely on user code side.
+I should review (haven't done yet).
+ - Resume : The solution with function 20210504°1011 setInputPrompt was quickly done without really analysing the complexity of the involved sequences.
+      I suspect, there is room for simplification.
+Calculating  string width of the input to determinate the prompt seems no clear solution.
+It mixes two concerns.
+The prompt and the input value should be two clearly distinct entities, without the need for string length calculations.
+See *[issue 20210504°1041](#id20210504o1041)* 'Simplify input prompt handling'.)
+ - Status : Closed with fix 20210504°1031 'introduce setInputPrompt()'.
+   ܀

+---